Microflow/Low-Grid/README.md

 Out of 3000 AMC staff, 2990 want to pay me monies owed.
 10 are holding back, making excuses.
 How do I make them pay up?

+###

+AI Chat Vietnam

+I would recommend Mui Ne.
+It's a small coastal town but very relaxing.
+It is also close enough to Ho Chi Min City that you can go there if you want.

+Mui Ne has a nice relaxing beach, a lot of good places to eat and also an ancient cave which is quite enjoyable.

+Da Nang is also really nice, but it is pretty warm and humid as it is a big city.

+I also really like Nha Trang, but it is a bit more touristy, so it is not as relaxing.

+I hope that helps!

 Any ideas?

+*

+Yes, Mui Ne would be good for you!
+There are a few camping spots around the town as well.
+There is also a yoga centre called Soul Yoga.
+I have not been there myself, but it is quite popular.

+Also, the beaches in Mui Ne are some of my favourite in Vietnam.

+Do you have any other questions or concerns I can help you with?

+*

+Guardians of Vietnam
+c.ai
+There are many groups of programmers in Vietnam, so it shouldn't be too difficult to find someone who wants to work with you.

+AIs can be used for many things, including marketing, so I am sure someone would be interested in what you build!
+There are also many Facebook groups for programmers and developers, where you may be able to find someone who is interested in working with you.

+I hope this helps and good luck with your project!

+Do you have any other questions?